grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - Check the `Mimir / Writes` dashboard
   - Looking at the dashboard you should see in which Mimir service the high latency originates
-  - The panels in the dashboard are vertically sorted by the network path (eg. cortex-gw -> distributor -> ingester)
+  - The panels in the dashboard are vertically sorted by the network path (eg. gateway -> distributor -> ingester)
 - Deduce where in the stack the latency is being introduced
-  - **`cortex-gw`**
+  - **`gateway`**
     - Latency may be caused by the time taken for the gateway to receive the entire request from the client.
 There are a multitude of reasons this can occur, so communication with the user may be necessary.
 For example:
       - Network issues such as packet loss between the client and gateway.
       - Poor performance of intermediate network hops such as load balancers or HTTP proxies.
       - Client process having insufficient CPU resources.
-    - The cortex-gw may need to be scaled up.
+    - The gateway may need to be scaled up.
 Use the `Mimir / Scaling` dashboard to check for CPU usage vs requests.
     - There could be a problem with authentication (eg. slow to run auth layer)
   - **`distributor`**
     - Typically, distributor p99 latency is in the range 50-100ms.
 If the distributor latency is higher than this, you may need to scale up the distributors.